quadvvvv/ModelEarth-feed/README.md

 TO DO: Update the code to display images within the video sequence.

-TO DO: To prevent the video height from jumping short briefly: When setCurrentVideoSrc is called to advance the video, insert the current height until the next vidwo loads, then removed the inserted height.
+TO DO: To prevent the video height from jumping short briefly: When setCurrentVideoSrc is called to advance the video, insert the current height until the next video loads, then remove the inserted height.
 (The last video is an example with a different aspect ratio.)

 Gary: Implementing the Content/ContextGoogle.jsx page which pulls from this [Google Sheet](https://docs.google.com/spreadsheets/d/1jQTlXWom-pXvyP9zuTcbdluyvpb43hu2h7anxhF5qlQ/edit?usp=sharing).